evparth/64-bit-DES/README.md

 **Signals:**

--key_mem : Register space where the internal keys are stored after their production.
+- key_mem : Register space where the internal keys are stored after their production.
--des_meml,des_memr : Registers used for controlling the products after every DES round.
+- des_meml,des_memr : Registers used for controlling the products after every DES round.
--DataEnable : Control Signal of the FSM that enables the processing of plaintext.
+- DataEnable : Control Signal of the FSM that enables the processing of plaintext.
--KeyReady : Control Signal of the FSM for the KPU in order to produce keys -DesReady : Control Signal of the FSM for the Basicdes component
+- KeyReady : Control Signal of the FSM for the KPU in order to produce keys
+- DesReady : Control Signal of the FSM for the Basicdes component

 **Example of correct function tested in Modelsim**